Burro racing wins over runners in backcountry ode to mining history

 Racers often buy or inherit burros from owners who run out of money, time or patience.
 Others adopt burros that were corralled by the federal government to prevent overpopulation.
 Novices easily can rent an ass to try it out for kicks.

-The race in Cerrillos, which provided the rugged backdrop in the 1980s Western "Young Guns," starts with a madcap sprint as competitive teams gallop to the front of the pack, and other burros instinctively attempt to keep pace.
+The race in Cerrillos, which provided the rugged backdrop in the 1980s Western "Young Guns," started with a madcap sprint as competitive teams galloped to the front of the pack, and other burros instinctively attempted to keep pace.

 Runners can’t ride the burro but can push, pull and coax the animal as long as they don't abuse it.
 Some racers swing a rope in circles — like a lasso — to encourage movement.
 Others on the trail cry out, “Hup, hup!”

 Joe Polonsky of Monument, Colorado, took up burro racing in 2018.
-He described himself as a mediocre ultramarathon runner, but in burro racing he's a top contender.
+He described himself as a mediocre ultramarathon runner, but in burro racing he is a top contender.

 “I am fortunate because Jake does like to be up front at the start of the race,” Polonsky said about his four-legged partner.
 “So I will let him pull me.”